lgbt-foundation/whitepaper/whitepaper.md

 ### How Can Blockchain Help

-The blockchain technology offers new forms of technical innovation for the greater good of the LGBT community.
+Blockchain technology offers new forms of technical innovation for the greater good of the LGBT community.
 The decentralized nature also ties into the decentralized and grassroot movement that launched the overall LGBT acceptance movement in the first place.
-And while there are benefits and challenges on the current state of blockchain technologies, the following advantages will be beneficial to the goals of this paper:
+And while there are benefits and challenges on the current state of blockchain technologies, the following characteristics will be beneficial to the goals of this paper:

 #### Decentralized

-The LGBT Token is build on top of a decentralized ledger and while some partners might choose to implement off-chain solutions for performance reasons, the decentralized nature of the Ethereum network is important as an independent and immutable trust layer between the participating party.
+The LGBT Token is built on top of a decentralized ledger and while some partners might choose to implement off-chain solutions for performance reasons, the decentralized nature of the Ethereum network is important as an independent and immutable trust layer between the participating parties.
 The LGBT Token is explicitly intended as an digital assets that can be used across apps and businesses.

 #### LGBT Identity and Pseudonymity

 Creating a trusted and decentralized identity layer that is being used across the launch partners and others allow a reputation system where each participating party can record the reputation within their ecosystem or community and make that information available for others.
-The Pseudonymity(footnote?) that allow for protection of your physical identity while giving you credibility and authority within the system.
+The Pseudonymity(footnote?) that allows users to protect their physical identities while giving them credibility and authority within the system.

 #### Security

 The information stored in the blockchain is encrypted and maintained by a large network of participants that ensures its consistency.
 Not one actor can get unauthorized access, is able to manipulate or remove information without the consent of the owner.
-This prevents governments and organizations to demand, hack or otherwise obtain these information, which is especially critical in countries, where the LGBT community faces repercussions and victimization.
+This prevents governments and organizations from demanding, hacking or otherwise obtaining this information, which is especially critical in countries, where the LGBT communities faces repercussions and victimization.

 #### Smart Contracts